Chinese information operations and information warfare: Artificial intelligence

 Emerging artificial intelligence (AI) models are quickly becoming an important part of states' military and information strategies around the world.
 AI enables a more rapid production of content, targeted messaging, and user analysis - processes critical for effective disinformation campaigns.
 As a result, AI models shorten the cycle of propaganda dissemination, allowing state actors to more quickly exploit vulnerabilities in other states' information infrastructure.
 AI capabilities are an increasingly significant factor in the effectiveness of influence operations carried out by major power states (i.e. Russia, the United States, and China).

 AI is already integrated into many of the processes of information warfare.
 The Chinese government has harnessed generative AI to automate the creation of deceptive content including deep fake videos and synthetic news articles.
 This information is disseminated by a large network of state-controlled social media accounts that pose as authentic users.
 These CCP-linked accounts are also controlled and managed by AI.
 Generative AI is used in this way to conduct online influence operations for both overt propaganda and covert psychological operations.
 Throughout this process, the CCP employs AI to continuously refine its messaging, ensuring that disinformation efforts adapt to foreign countermeasures while continuing to align with domestic CCP narratives.
 AI not only amplifies China's ability to shape public opinion at home and abroad but also poses significant challenges to adversaries attempting to counteract these influence campaigns.

+In June 2026, OpenAI shut down a cluster of China-based accounts using ChatGPT to engage in "covert influence operations" to "gain a strategic advantage in AI development" by amplifying division in the United States regarding data center development.

+In August 2026, The New York Times reported that AI developed in China is being used to help the CCP spread its propaganda and promote Beijing's views while limiting information it considers unfavorable.